DJ controller: Overview

 DJ controllers are microprocessor-based control surfaces used to provide easier and more precise control of the software than the computer keyboard and touchpad on a laptop, or the touchscreen on tablet computers and smartphones.
 They do not mix audio signals like DJ mixers; rather, they send signals to a computer to tell the DJ software running on the computer how to mix audio.
 Many DJ controllers also have a built in sound card with 4 output channels (2 stereo pairs), which allows the DJ to preview music in headphones before playing it on the main output.
 Most DJ controllers use the standard MIDI or HID protocols to communicate with the computer via USB.

 Modern DJ controllers emulate two turntables/CDJs and a DJ mixer but are much less expensive.
 Indeed, the average price of a DJ controller is around $800.
 Unlike turntables, controllers can take advantage of the flexibility of computer software, for example, by allowing the DJ to store multiple cue points with music files.
 Also, DJ software allows users to remap the components of controllers to perform different functions than the controller manufacturer intended.

 Some DJ controllers break from the conventional two jog wheels and a mixer layout and are designed to be easily mapped however the user wants.
 Some controllers are designed to be used either for live PA performances with software such as Ableton Live or with DJ software.
 A few DJ controllers, most notably the Novation Dicers, are designed to be used with timecode vinyl.
 Many of the DJ controllers that can be used with timecode vinyl can also be used as MIDI devices, or even as standalone devices.

 DJ controllers are usually designed to work with DJ software programs endorsed by the manufacturer of the controller.
 Most controllers use the standard MIDI or HID protocols, so other software can usually be made to work with them.
 However, it may take considerable effort to get a controller to work with software it was not designed for, and some controls may not make sense with other software.
 Common DJ software used with DJ controllers include Serato, VirtualDJ, Traktor, Djay, and Rekordbox.

 DJ controllers have gradually become as powerful as professional media players and mixers, including effects, LCD screens, and touch-sensitive performance pads.
-Modern DJ controllers usually include drum pads, fader tempo control, and may include motorized platters.
-With the exception of the classic look, feel, and operation of a vinyl turntable and mixer setup, DJ controllers are starting to be just as versatile and efficient for professional club DJs.
+Modern DJ controllers usually include drum pads and fader tempo controls; they may also include motorized platters.